the practical kitchen

 all of the ingredients for cinnamon swirl bread measured out and labeled.

-• Cinnamon - Cinnamon is such an important flavor in this recipe that I do recommend using a high quality cinnamon with an intense flavor.
-I use Burlap & Barrel's Royal Cinnamon from Vietnam here.
+Ground Cinnamon - Cinnamon is such an important flavor in this recipe that I do recommend using a high-quality cinnamon with an intense flavor.
+I used Burlap & Barrel's Royal Cinnamon here.

 Jazz it up!
 You can create a more complex and interesting cinnamon sugar swirl filling by adding a pinch of other warm spices like ground cloves, allspice, cardamom, cayenne, or nutmeg.
 You can also use pre-existing cinnamon-heavy spice blends like pumpkin spice or apple pie spice to replace some or all of the cinnamon in this recipe.